open-telemetry/community/mission-vision-values.md

 analysis.
 With OpenTelemetry, we strive to provide a level playing field for all observability providers, avoiding lock-in for any vendor and interoperating with other OSS projects in the telemetry and observability ecosystem.
-Furthermore, with the looming threat of software-supply-chain attacks, we aim to make instrumentation and telemetry auditable.

 ### Telemetry should be loosely coupled